CCLocationSharing/Real-time-Location-Sharing-System/README.md

 Study Go !
 ========
 #### It's a real-time study space allocation system for Cloud Computing project.
+The project aims to give the users an easier time to find the best library to study.
+Students are able to occupy and reserve tables in the libraries based on real-time information about the library availabilities and machine learning recommendation feature.
+Using the AWS cloud services, this system is scalable and fault-tolerant with fast response time.
+The project takes form of a web app where students can go online, sign up, and take multiple interactions for booking tables at the library.
 #### Our solution stack is Node.js + DynamoDB + AWS Elastic Beanstalk + AWS SageMaker.